 The internet is filled with many good Amazon FBA courses.
 One very affordable one is Amazon Sharks by the ever-popular Amazon FBA blogger from the UK Andrew Minalto.
 But there are many others with varying levels of hand-holding and personal interaction.
 Do your due diligence before investing in any course.

 Considering you have a product that you sell at a minimum profit of 25%, and your monthly sales volume is around 150 units, you can become profitable on Amazon in months 6-7 of your selling journey.

 You can expect to take about 4-8 weeks before you’re well prepared to sell on Amazon.
 This time frame includes finding your product, negotiating with suppliers, and getting your inventory shipped to Amazon.

-Is selling on Amazon profitable?
+Is selling on Amazon worth it?
 It is if you start off in the right way and follow each step carefully.
 Do your research, build an optimized listing, and watch the sales rolling in.
 Check out our Amazon Seller Guide to get started!